sciactive/nymphjs/packages/tilmeld-components/README.md

 ## Usage

 You need to have an SMUI theme compiled and installed on your front end app.
-If you're using Svelte, you need to have TypeScript support and you should use the 'svelte' mainfield from package.json.

 # License

-Copyright 2021-2025 SciActive Inc
+Copyright 2021-2026 SciActive Inc

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.